BoltzmannEntropy/interviews.ai/README.md

 ●      Not just the answers given, but the work shown ●      Not just the work shown, but reasoning given where appropriate

+## Cor subject areas

+Your curiosity will pull you through the book’s problem sets, formulas, and instructions, and as you progress, you’ll deepen your understanding of deep learning.
+The connections between calculus, logistic regression, entropy, and deep learning theory are intricate: work through the book, and those connections will feel intuitive.
+VOLUME-I of the book focuses on statistical perspectives and blends background fundamentals with core ideas and practical knowledge.
+There are dedicated chapters on:
+●      Information Theory
+●      Calculus & Algorithmic Differentiation
+●      Bayesian Deep Learning & Probabilistic Programming ●      Logistic Regression
+●      Ensemble Learning
+●      Feature Extraction
+●      Deep Learning: Expanded Chapter (100+ pages) These chapters appear alongside numerous in-depth treatments of topics in Deep Learning with code examples in PyTorch, Python and C++.
 ## Citation
 ```
 @Book{Kashani2019, title = {Deep learning Interviews},